 But before the GFLB may evaluate an application for a casino license, the application’s Community Advisory Committee (CAC) must approve the project and all zoning requirements must be met.

-The CAC will hold public meetings and solicit comments from the public.
+The NYS Gaming Commission tells us that the CAC “must hold at least two meetings and at least two hearings” to solicit comments from the public.

 Two-thirds of the members of the CAC must approve the application, in an open meeting, for it to advance to the GFLB for review.
 That means that if 3 members of the CAC vote against the casino license application, then the application will not proceed, as the GFLB will only consider applications that can demonstrate public support by being approved by a two-thirds threshold of the applicable CAC.